marshallku/blog/README.md

   posts_per_page: 10
 ```

-If you don't create a config file, ssdocs will use sensible defaults.
+If you don't create a config file, blog will use sensible defaults.

 ### 2. Build the project